f1ac0/AmigaWiFi/README.md

 # AmigaWiFi
-Different kinds of RS232 WiFi boards with ESP8266 to connect the Amiga to the world with Zimodem or esp\_slip\_router firmwares.
+Three different RS232 WiFi boards with ESP8266 to connect the Amiga to the world with Zimodem or esp\_slip\_router firmwares.

-With Zimodem (https://github.com/bozimmerman/Zimodem) by Bo Zimmerman, this board connects your Amiga can connect to telnet/BBS/xyzmodem/kermit services over IP on your local network or Internet.
+With Zimodem (https://github.com/bozimmerman/Zimodem) by Bo Zimmerman, this board can connect to telnet/BBS/xyzmodem/kermit services over IP on your local network or Internet.

 With esp\_slip\_router (https://github.com/martin-ger/esp\_slip\_router) by Martin Ger, this board is a SLIP router to connect your Amiga to Internet.